lisp-docs/process-dpans3r/output/chap-9/j-c-dictionary/_invoke-restart-interactively_function.md

-**invoke-restart-interactively** is used internally by the debugger and may also be useful in implementing other portable, interactive debugging tools.
+<DictionaryLink styled={true} term={"invoke-restart-interactively"}><b>invoke-restart-interactively</b></DictionaryLink> is used internally by the debugger and may also be useful in implementing other portable, interactive debugging tools.